INCREASE FONT SIZE

-If no response to your petition is filed, you may be able to get divorced by default.
-You can set a default hearing if the other person has not filed a written response.
-A default hearing is scheduled when you want a divorce, other judgment or order when the opposing side does not respond in writing to your petition or motion.
-A default hearing cannot be set for at least 61 days after the date the petition (and other documents) were served on the respondent.
-If you want to set a default hearing, you must complete the application and affidavit of default and file it with the clerk of the court.
-You must be sure service of the petition was complete, and that the other person did not file a written response or answer with the court.
+If no response to your annulment petition is filed, you (petitioner) may be able to get your marriage annulled by default.
+You may request a default hearing if the other person has not filed a written response within 60 calendar days of you serving the filed petition to your spouse (respondent).
+A default hearing is scheduled when you want a divorce, other judgment, or order when the opposing side does not respond in writing to your petition or motion.
+If you want to set a default hearing, you must complete the application and affidavit of default and file it with the court.
+You must be sure service of the petition was complete and that the other person did not file a written response or answer with the court.

 At the time you file the application and affidavit of default with the clerk of the court, make sure you have 2 copies of the application and affidavit of default date-stamped by the clerk.
 You must mail or hand-deliver one copy to the other person the day that you filed the application and affidavit of default with the clerk of the court.
 After you have given the other person a copy of the application and affidavit of default you must wait 10 court days.